Annmochii/Prova/README.md

 ---

-A mobile developing project, where the goal is to build fully fully-functional page using React Native
+A mobile developing project, where the goal is to build fully fully-functional landing page using React Native

 > Used Frameworks / Platforms:
     ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)